ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Providing a template
 ~~~~~~~~~~~~~~~~~~~~

-Here is an example of how to promote the use of templates for examples:
+Here are examples of how to promote the use of templates for examples:

 - `PyAnsys Geometry examples template <PyAnsys_geometry_examples_template_>`_
 - `PyPrimeMesh examples template <PyPrimemesh_examples_template_>`_